apache/incubator-kie-tools/README.md

 #### Stunner Editors

-The `stunner-editors` package contains the BPMN, DMN, and SceSim Editors that are used in many applications of Kogito Tooling.
+The `stunner-editors` package contains the BPMN, DMN, and SceSim Editors that are used in many applications of KIE Tools.
 After cloning the repo, start with a fresh build.

-`lerna run build:dev --scope=@kogito-tooling/stunner-editors --include-dependencies --stream`
+`lerna run build:dev --scope=@kie-tools/stunner-editors --include-dependencies --stream`

 After that, you're ready to start developing the Editors individually.